convict-real/Flux-Emacs/README.md

 These guiding principles inform the design of Flux:

-+ **Speed and efficiency first.** Flux is designed to prioritize startup and run-time performance, ensuring a fast and smooth experience for users, even greater than that of Sublime Text and even Zed.
-Packages are optimized for speed and lazy loading to enhance the workflow.
++ **Beyond the capabilities of a traditional IDE.** Flux is not just an IDE, it's a next-generation coding platform that pushes the boundaries of what an IDE can do.
+With Flux, you get access to a powerful suite of tools and packages that are simply not available in traditional IDEs.
++ **Unmatched power and performance.** Flux's cutting-edge technology provides unparalleled power and performance.
+With optimized packages and lazy loading, you'll experience lightning-fast coding that simply isn't possible with other IDEs.
-+ **Flexibility and extensibility.** Flux can be used as a foundation for users' own Emacs configuration or as a resource for learning more about Emacs.
-Flux's modular design and built-in package management system make it easy to add or remove packages and customize Emacs to users' specific needs.
++ **Limitless customization and extensibility.** Flux's modular design and built-in package management system make it easy to customize your environment to suit your specific needs.
+With Flux, you can extend your coding capabilities beyond what you thought was possible, creating a truly unique and tailored coding experience.
-+ **Respect for user preferences.** Flux believes that users know best and respects their preferences.
-Flux does not automatically install system dependencies, leaving it up to users to install them as needed.
-+ **Ease of use and convenience.** Flux includes a built-in installer that simplifies the installation and setup process for new users, and also provides a comprehensive documentation system.
-+ **Powerful IDE with unique packages.**  Flux is not just another text editor, it's a powerful IDE that provides a unique set of packages and features that sets it apart from other Emacs distributions.
-With Flux, you can leverage packages specifically designed for web development, data science, and more.
-Experience an unparalleled workflow that other editors simply can't match.

-# Features
-+ A minimalistic, yet modern interface, inspired by other modern text editors.
-+ Curated and sane defaults for many packages and Emacs itself.
-+ A modular organizational structure for separating concerns in your config.
-+ An install and uninstall package command, built straight into the application.
++ **User-focused design philosophy.** Flux puts the user at the center of everything it does.
+Flux's flexible design and respect for user preferences mean you can create a coding environment that is perfectly suited to your style and workflow.
++ **Comprehensive documentation and support.**  Flux's built-in installer and comprehensive documentation system make it easy for new users to get started, while advanced users can take advantage of the extensive support available from the Flux community.
+With Flux, you're never alone in your coding journey.

 # Prerequisites
 + Git